daattali/beautiful-jekyll/README.md

 - Optionally, if you want to use Staticman, you may need copy `_data/ui-text.yml` into your repo if you want to change the language.

 Any folder or file that you don't include in your repository will be included by jekyll on build.
-If you want toreplace a file (css for instance), you'll just need to place it with the exact same path in own jekyll repo (e.g. `assets/css/main.css`)
+If you want to replace a file (css for instance), you'll just need to place it with the exact same path in own jekyll repo (e.g. `/assets/css/main.css`)

 ### Advanced features (including how to use a custom URL address for your site)